jhinmainksta/drone/docs/en/blocks.md

 To store the program, open the menu at the top right, select *Save* item and input your program's name.
 The name should contain only Latin characters, hyphen, underline and dot characters.
 All your stored programs are available at the same menu.

-Your programs are stored as XML-files in the `/catkin_ws/src/clover/clover_blocks/programs/` directory of the SD-card.
+Your programs are stored as XML-files in the `/catkin_ws/src/drone/drone_blocks/programs/` directory of the SD-card.

 > **Note** Note also example programs, available at the same menu.

 ## Blocks

-The set of blocks is somewhat similar to the set of ROS-services of [Clover's autonomous flights API](simple_offboard.md).
+The set of blocks is somewhat similar to the set of ROS-services of [Drone's autonomous flights API](simple_offboard.md).
 This section contains descriptions of some of them.

-Clover's blocks are separated into 4 categories:
+Drone's blocks are separated into 4 categories:

 * <span style="padding:2px;color:white;background:#9d5ca6">Flight</span> – autonomous flight related commands.
 * <span style="padding:2px;color:white;background:#ff9b00">State</span> – blocks for obtaining the drone state parameters.